Calls For Change Follow NPR/Frontline Black Lung Investigation

 A call for congressional hearings

-Rep. Bobby Scott (D-Va.), the chair of the U.S. House Committee on Education and Labor, says he will schedule congressional hearings on the epidemic of advanced black lung disease and the regulatory failures cited by the NPR/Frontline investigation.
+Rep. Bobby Scott, D-Va., the chair of the U.S. House Committee on Education and Labor, says he will schedule congressional hearings on the epidemic of advanced black lung disease and the regulatory failures cited by the NPR/Frontline investigation.
 "Congress has no choice but to step in and direct MSHA and the mining industry to take timely action," Scott said in a statement.

 Mandatory testing for working miners